 Should I cancel my booking?

-If you are travelling imminently, our advice to you will be guided by the cruise lines and the Foreign & Commonwealth Office, and we will be in touch with you directly to discuss your options.
+If you are travelling imminently, our advice to you will be guided by the cruise lines and the Foreign, Commonwealth & Development Office, and we will be in touch with you directly to discuss your options.
 There is no reason to cancel or amend trips that are months or years in the future, and we advise you to sit tight and monitor developments.
-The situation is rapidly evolving, and no-one can accurately predict which areas, if any, will still be affected in many months' time.
+The situation continues to evolve, and no-one can accurately predict which areas, if any, will still be affected in many months' time.
 Many of our cruise line partners have amended their cancellation policies to encourage guests to keep their bookings in place with little or no penalty, and we urge you to take advantage of this.

 What are the cruise lines doing to protect their guests?